DanteLore/dantelore/content/posts/quick-teamcity-build-status-with-angularjs.md

 But a screen with 100+ builds on it means very little.
 This is an information radiator, not a formal report.
 So, I use a simple (but messy) algorithm to convert a big list of Builds into a smaller list of Tiles:

 <ol>
-	* Take the broken builds (hopefully not many) and turn each one into a Tile
+	<li>Take the broken builds (hopefully not many) and turn each one into a Tile</li>

-	* Take the successful builds and group them by "project" (basically the category, which is basically the team or product name)
+	<li>Take the successful builds and group them by "project" (basically the category, which is basically the team or product name)</li>

-	* Turn each group of successful builds into a Tile, using the "project" as the tile name
+	<li>Turn each group of successful builds into a Tile, using the "project" as the tile name</li>

-	* Mark any "running" build with a flag so we can give feedback in the UI
+	<li>Mark any "running" build with a flag so we can give feedback in the UI</li>
 </ol>

 <a href="http://logicalgenetics.com/quick-teamcity-build-status-with-angularjs/buildstatus2/"><img src="http://logicalgenetics.com/wp-content/uploads/2016/05/BuildStatus2.png"/></a>